jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

 <br>

-## Microfrontends Development Lifecyle (WORK IN PROGRESS)
+## Microfrontends Development Lifecyle

 Setting an archytectural style where pieces are distributed and the main principle is autonomy through the whole process (from the idea to the operation in production) requires a development lifecyle designed also around this principle.
 In this post I'm going to define a simple development lifecycle but it's could be more complete and complex.

 Working with Microfrontends is not different as working with backend services.
 First and the most important part is to design the microfrontend from a business point of view, setting its functionality and contract.
 Then, the Microfrontend will be developed and tested.
 Finally, the microfrontend needs to be deployed and published in a "Microfrontends  Server" or "Microfrontends Registry" to be consumed.